Finding Moments in Video Collections Using Natural Language

-In recent work~\cite{Chen18,ChenMCJL19,gao2017tall,liu2018tmn,Liu2018AttentiveMR,Xu19}, a joint model over language and video features is used to return the alignment cost,
+In recent work~\cite{Chen18,ChenMCJL19,gao2017tall,liu2018tmn,liu2020jointly,Liu2018AttentiveMR,Xu19,zhang2020learning,zhang2019cross}, a joint model over language and video features is used to return the alignment cost,

-where $\distancefunction$ is a neural network.
-These neural networks perform early fusion and incorporate an attention mechanism into the model.
-While these approaches have achieved early success for single video moment retrieval, they currently cannot perform efficient indexing and retrieval at large scale (\eg, over millions of untrimmed and unsegmented videos) due to their reliance on a neural network for comparing video and language features, \ie, it would be too expensive to compute at test time for a large video corpus.
+where $\distancefunction$ is a neural network, possibly encompassing a learnable distance function, that outputs a scalar value of the cost of aligning the video features set $\left\{\featurevideo_1,\cdots,\featurevideo_{M_\video}\right\}$ with a language query feature $\featurelanguage$.
+While these approaches have achieved early success for single video moment retrieval, they currently cannot perform efficient indexing and retrieval at a large scale (\eg, over millions of untrimmed and unsegmented videos) due to their reliance on a neural network for comparing video and language features,~\ie, it would be too expensive to compute the alignment cost at test time for a large video corpus.